-Many SEO approaches are effective for small online shops but don’t work well for large ecommerce.
+Many SEO approaches are effective for small online shops but don’t work well for a large ecommerce site.
 It’s quite easy to implement the changes into minor projects, while on large ecommerce websites, numerous problems can arise (in truth, they usually do).
 The reason is the scale of the business and many people who influence every change on the website.

-In this post, I’d like to outline the nuances of doing SEO for big online retailers.
+In this post, I’d like to outline the nuances of doing SEO for ecommerce sites.
 Our team has plenty of examples of common mistakes that online retailers make.
 I’ll mainly focus on those that a marketing manager can somehow fix.
 Let’s get started.

 Don’t Underestimate the Workload

 In big ecommerce, almost every change on the website requires plenty of work: changing or widening website’s structure, optimising landing pages, adding new items – any of that will involve numerous specialists from different departments of the company.
 Take, for instance, a creation of “very important” landing pages. you should consult a legal expert and/or a product manager to understand when you can launch a landing page and what details about the product you are allowed to provide.
 Information about a product, its specifications, preordering options, and price variations should be carefully selected.
 On the one hand, it should be sufficient for customers.
 On the other hand, you can’t divulge any confidential information.

 Let Promodo experts help your website index better by optimising your pages, improving your content, and enhancing your linking strategy.

 By clicking this button you agree to our terms & conditions

 The workload can increase significantly because you usually need to get approvals.
 For example, to create several dozens of new landing pages, a marketing manager usually discusses content and design with top managers, engages a product manager, prepares terms of reference for a content manager, and searches for someone to create page layouts.
 A person responsible for SEO optimisation should take into consideration all the steps the project may include and evaluate the resources required to complete everything on time.